- What is a “learning outcome”?

-Prior to the actual re-accreditation Washington University is "visited" (a more apt word might be "inspected") by a team of faculty and administrators working on behalf of the Higher Learning Commission.
-The visiting team asks for and expects to receive evidence supporting the claims that Washington University makes about the knowledge and skills of its students.
-Customarily universities have provided much information about budget, facilities, faculty and staff as part of the re-accreditation process.
-Increasingly, universities are expected to provide evidence of outcomes, of results, of learning expectations and goals fulfilled.
+Washington University is routinely reviewed by a team of faculty and administrators working on behalf of our accreditor, the Higher Learning Commission.
+The team expects to receive evidence supporting the claims that Washington University makes about the knowledge and skills of its students.
+Universities are expected to provide evidence of outcomes, results, learning expectations and goals fulfilled.

-In addition to accreditation by the Higher Learning Commission, the university's professional schools are accredited by their respective professional associations, and these associations also expect to see evidence of student learning resulting from the careful assessment of learning outcomes.
+In addition to accreditation by the Higher Learning Commission, the university’s professional schools are accredited by their respective professional associations.
+These associations also expect to see evidence of student learning resulting from the careful assessment of learning outcomes.

-Unsatisfactory or incomplete information may yield a critical visiting team report, a request for additional information, a revisit, or (worst case) probation.
+Unsatisfactory or incomplete information may yield a critical visiting team report, a request for additional information, a revisit or, in the worst case, probation.
 These are not desirable outcomes, so assessment is taken seriously by Washington University and its several schools.
-In the future it is also entirely possible that if assessment is not taken seriously there will be budgetary or staffing consequences for the unit or units in question.
+In the future, it is also entirely possible that if assessment is not taken seriously there will be budgetary or staffing consequences for the unit or units in question.

 By no means!
-To the extent that the extra curricular or co-curricular activities and organizations that students participate in are believed to develop various skills (for example: leadership, communication, problem solving, planning, and interpersonal skills) then evidence should be collected through careful assessment to verify, or not, the existing beliefs.
+To the extent that the extracurricular or co-curricular activities and organizations that students participate in are believed to develop various skills (for example: leadership, communication, problem solving, planning, and interpersonal skills), evidence should be collected through careful assessment to test the existing beliefs.

 Current books include:

-- Trudy W. Banta and associates, Building a Scholarship of Assessment (Jossey Bass, 2002)
+- Trudy W. Banta and et al., Building a Scholarship of Assessment (Jossey Bass, 2002)

 - Derek Bok, Our Underachieving Colleges (Princeton University Press, 2006)